-The implication of insights 5 and 6 is that it is not appropriate to examine the potential of AF GHG mitigation alternatives in isolation.
-Rather, the AF alternatives should be examined in a full economy context.
-However we do note that in a number of meetings we have attended, people have argued due to the permanence problems of AF sequestration activities that they need not be further considered.
-We disagree with this and chose to undertake a preliminary investigation on the dynamic role of agriculture and forestry GHG mitigation in a total economy context.
-This work was reported in Sands and McCarl (2003) with the principal results appearing in figure 4.
-In that figure, while the contribution of AF mitigation diminishes over time, as energy industry capability increases, we nevertheless found the FA contribution to be quite important in the nearterm constituting initially more than 50% of potential mitigation then in diminishing share pass investments in energy sector and mitigation and technological developments in carbon capture and storage emerge.
-This indicates the desirability of future dynamic studies of the potential relevance of agricultural and forestry GHG mitigation alternatives perhaps in part on data coming from extensions of the work discussed herein and leads to Insight 6 -- While agricultural and forestry activities may not have unlimited duration, they may be very important in the world that requires time and technological investment to achieve a position where low-cost greenhouse got gas upsets may be developed.
+The implication of insights 4 and 5 are that it is not appropriate to examine the potential of AF GHGE mitigation alternatives in isolation.
+Rather the AF alternatives should be examined in a full economy context via IAMs.
+However, we do note that some have argued that due to the permanence problems of AF sequestration activities that they need not be further considered.
+We disagree with this and chose to undertake a preliminary investigation on the dynamic role of agriculture and forestry GHGE mitigation in a total economy context.
+This work was reported in Sands et al (2003) with the principal results appearing in figure 4.
+In that figure, while the relative contribution of AF mitigation diminishes over time, as energy industry capability increases, we nevertheless found the AF contribution to be quite important in the near-term constituting initially more than 50% of potential mitigation.
+Later the share diminishes as investments in energy sector mitigation and technological developments in carbon capture-storage emerge.
+This indicates the desirability of future dynamic studies of the potential relevance of AF GHGE mitigation alternatives perhaps in part on data coming from extensions of the work discussed herein and leads to Insight 6 -- While agricultural and forestry activities may not have unlimited duration, they may be very important in a world that requires time and technological investment to develop low-cost greenhouse gas emission offsets.